-While using the exercises, seniors have no time pressure and no feeling of failure.
+When seniors use the exercises, they do not have time pressure and no feeling of failure.
 The key is that seniors are free to play at their own pace, performing exercises that make them happy, while promoting maintenance of their cognitive abilities.

 Neuropsychologists and seniors helped to design SCARLETT, our brain games app for seniors.
 This application is a collection of games that adults have found most enjoyable, improving the likelihood of frequent use and longevity of the program.
 Using the optional monitoring platform, you can observe the seniors’ progress over time and detect cognitive weaknesses earlier.

 Today, the program is not only widely used in health care facilities (more details) and adult day care, it is also used at home by elderly people with Alzheimer’s disease or other cognitive disorders.